-If you are interested in learning about why herbal first aid might also be useful in less ordinary situations- like emergency preparedness -Sam Coffman, herbalist and founder of the Human Path school, wrote a great article explaining the benefits in detail.
+If you are interested in learning about why herbal first aid might also be useful in less ordinary situations- like emergency preparedness- Sam Coffman, herbalist and founder of the Human Path and Herbal Medic's University, wrote a great article explaining the benefits in detail.
 Coffman is a retired Green Beret Medic, so his herbal philosophy is very much informed by his years of practicing first aid in the field.
 You can read his article here: Herbal First Aid for the Family: Every Day and Post Disaster.

 First Aid Situations for Herbalists